-One Garden Screen—Four Uses
+One Screen—Four Uses

 Placed vertically (with two long screws holding the frame against the raised bed), the hardware cloth gives climbing vines like cucumbers and watermelons something to grab onto.

 Related: Simple Indoor Seed Sowing Plan